 We are all so busy, we forget about the little things in life.

-I myself, wrap warm in the heap of it all, admiring the Christmas lights and engaging in all the festivities.
+Like wrapping yourself warm in the heap of it all, admiring the Christmas lights and taking part in the festivities.

-This caused me to think about that period beyond December when we’ve stopped rushing.
+This caused us to think about that period beyond December, when the calm of January sweeps in.

-Where we trudge through what feels like four months of January; the full thick of winter, awaiting February hoping for a glimpse of early spring…
+Where we trudge through what feels like four months rolled into 31 days, the full thick of winter.

-And it made me realise that all this time I’ve been adoring Christmas and much of the other Autumnal and Wintery Holidays, as a sedative to the effects of winter.
+And it made us realise that all this time we’ve been adoring Christmas and much of the other Autumnal and Wintery Holidays, as a sedative to the effects of winter.

-I thought it mightn’t hurt to devise a little plan for myself; to help me show a little gratitude to November and the months to follow through the art and savouring and self-care.
+We thought it mightn’t hurt to devise a little plan to help us all show a little gratitude for the ignored months that we wish away before and after Christmas.

 So as not to get too far swept up in Christmas and all its grandeur and then at least maybe January won’t seem like such a gruelling hangover.

 So here it is, new rituals for you to go by this Christmas and the rest of Winter…

-It occurred to me that one of the simplest, smallest, and kind things you could do for somebody else and/or yourself, especially at this time of year would be to make a cup of tea to savour.
+One of the simplest, smallest, and kindest things you could do for somebody else and/or yourself, especially at this time of year would be to make a cup of tea to savour.

 Get out the house for a bit.

-As the days are shortening, I am noticing it’s all too easy, on those days you don’t have to leave the house to not leave the house.
+As the days are shortening, it’s all too easy, on those days you don’t have to leave the house to not leave the house.

-The air is biting and that’s just the draft by the window, however, I am urging myself to wrap up and take myself out for a walk, it does the world of good!
+The air is biting and that’s just the draft by the window, however, you must get out for a walk, it does the world of good!

 With music in the background, preferably.